-This section explores the planning policies for West Suffolk covering Forest Heath District Council and St Edmundsbury Borough Council.
-Each local planning authority has to produce a Local Plan, which sets the long term planning and land use policies within their area.
+Local planning authorities have to produce a Local Plan, which sets the long term planning and land use policies within the area.

 To address future planning requirements it is necessary to undertake the following:

-Background policy evidence underpins the work of the strategic planning policy team.
-Supporting information, including statements of community involvement, local development schemes and authority monitoring reports (AMR) set out how the community will be consulted, the timeline for plan preparation and monitoring which is undertaken.
+Background policy evidence can be found alongside the relevant local plan which underpins the work of the strategic planning policy team.
+Supporting information, including statement of community involvement, local development scheme and authority monitoring report (AMR) and fiver year housing land supply sets out how the community will be consulted, the timeline for plan preparation and monitoring which is undertaken.

 Guidance to support a community's preparation of a neighbourhood plan and neighbourhood development order is also available.

 Section 106 and the community infrastructure levy (CIL) are mechanisms to ensure the appropriate infrastructure is provided as part of any application for development.

 - Supporting information Local Development Scheme (LDS), Statement of Community Involvement (SCI) and Authority Monitoring Report (AMR) and five year land supply

 - Supplementary Planning Documents (SPDs) and guidance Including concept statements, development briefs and masterplans, management plans, technical guidance notes and guides